 On top of that, she’s a great baker.
 Her baked goods aren’t just for her family, they’re for friends and workmates too.
 So when I was looking for some new, easy recipes, I went straight to her.

 This banana cake was one of the recipes she gave me.
 It’s fast and easy and soooo moist.
 And since I always have rotten bananas lying around, either on my counter or in my freezer, I always welcome banana recipes.
 The original recipe is just the cake, which is great on it’s on, or sprinkled with a dash of sugar.
 Or add this super sweet frosting and make this simple dessert really wow your company.

 Enjoy and share them.
 Marla’s baked goods will never steer you wrong.

 - 1 teaspoon vanilla

 - 1 1/2 cups flour

 - 1/2 cup buttermilk

-Beat together butter and sugar about two minutes or until well combined and bright yellow.
+CAKE: Beat together butter and sugar about 2-3 minutes or until well combined and bright yellow.
 Add eggs one at a time and beat until combined.
 Add bananas and vanilla.

 In a separate bowl, combine flour and baking soda.
 Add to bowl alternately with buttermilk.
 Do not over-beat, just mix until combined well.